 It takes about 5 minutes to put the recipe together and an hour and fifteen minutes to roast the meat.

 Then, it is absolutely delicious.
 I always said that the simplest ingredients make the best food.

 And finally, it is a dish that looks good on the table.
-You can make it for fancy occasions, but you can also have it any day of the week for dinner.
+You can make it for fancy occasions, but you can also have it for dinner any day of the week.

 While the meat is in the oven, boil some potatoes and mash them.
 The combination of pork in garlic tomato sauce and mashed potatoes is divine.

 You also need some good rustic bread if you prefer it without potatoes.
 Dipping some bread in that sauce is everything you need for a comforting and satisfying meal.